-We hope that with this article you have learned a new perspective towards playing the King’s Indian.
-It is not always about straight attacks, but it can also be about strategy and long term plans.
+We hope that with this article you have learned a new perspective on playing the King’s Indian.
+It is not always about straight attacks, but it can also be about strategy and long-term plans.
 Good luck!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 - endgame technique

 - and much more

 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!